buildpacks/rfcs/text/0000-stack-buildpacks.md

 * Is run as the `root` user
 * Configured with `privileged = true` in the `buildpack.toml`
-* Can only create one layer per image (both a layer for buildpacks to build on top of, and a layer for the app image)
+* Can only create one layer that is exported in the app image
-* May include, in the created layer, modifications to any part of the filesystem, excluding `<app>`, `<layers>`, `<platform>`, and `<cnb>` directories
+* May include, in the created layer, modifications to any part of the filesystem, excluding `<app>`, `<layers>`, `<platform>`, and `<cnb>` directories as well as other directories [listed below](#spec-changes-optional).
 * Must not access the application source code during the `build` phase
-* Is run before all regular buildpacks
+* Must run before all userspace buildpacks if it passes detection
-* Is run against both the build and run images
+* Must run against both the build and run images if it passes detection for that stack type
-* Is distributed with the stack run and/or build image
+* Must be distributed with the stack build image, and may be distributed with the stack run image
 * May not create layers using the `<layers>` directory

 The stackpack interface is similar to the buildpack interface:
 * The same `bin/detect` and `bin/build` scripts are required
-* The `bin/detect` script must not write to the app
-* The positional arguments for `bin/detect` and `bin/build` are the same
+* The positional arguments for `bin/detect` and `bin/build` are the same as with userspace buildpacks
-* The environment variables and inputs for `bin/detect` and `bin/build` are the same (though the values may be different)
+* The environment variables and inputs for `bin/detect` and `bin/build` are the same as with userspace buildpacks (though the values may be different)
 * The working directory is `/` instead of the app source directory

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build or extend phases excluding a few specific directories and files.

-All of the captured changes in each phase (build or extend) will be included in a single layer (one for run, one for build) produced as output from the stackpack.
-During the build phase, the snapshot will be stored in the `/layers` directory.
-During the extend phase, the snapshot will be stored in the `/run-layers` directory.
+All of the captured changes in the extend phase will be included in a single layer produced as output from the stackpack, which will be mounted into the `/run-layers` directory of the export container.
+Any changes performed by the stack buildpack to the build image will persist through execution of userspace buildpacks, but not exported as a layer.

-The `/layers` dir MAY NOT be used to create arbitrary layers.
+The `<layers>` dir MAY NOT be used to create arbitrary layers.

 A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory, and providing an `/cnb/stack/order.toml` (following the [`order.toml` schema](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml)) to define their order of execution.
 The order can be overridden in the `builder.toml` with the following configuration: